jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2025-04-27-custom-65mm-micro-drone-kit-from-mepsking/index.md

 This is a two-part process the first time around, like in my case, and then easier every other time, by only needing to add your ELRS binding phrase to a new drone.
 However, this time, we need to also set it up on the TX module we'll use.

 First, we'll take a look at the [ExpressLRS Configurator][8].
-Download the version for your operating system, and connect your module, I'm using the [Jumper AION ELRS 2.4G TX NANO Module][9].
+Download the version for your operating system, and connect your module, I'm using the <a href="https://www.mepsking.shop/jumper-aion-2-4ghz-nano-els-tx-module.html?inviterId=1869316794740477954&utm_source=affiliate&utm_medium=affiliate" target="_blank" rel="noopener noreferrer">Jumper AION ELRS 2.4G TX NANO Module</a>.
 I chose that one as it's a pretty good one and fits my Taranis Xlite NANO module bay.
 Check carefully what module bay you need for your radio if you're buying an external module, although most radios nowadays come with some internal Express LRS modules.

 ![Jumper AION ELRS NANO module for Taranis Xlite](custom-micro-drone-build-from-mepsking-21.jpg)